 Computing has links with virtually all other areas of learning, but also has some defined strands in its own right too.
-It used to be called Information and Communications Technology (ICT) but is now called computing, to reflect the emphasis on computation, how digital systems work and how to put this knowledge to use through programming - then how to use and apply the skills across all areas of learning.
+It used to be called Information and Communications Technology (ICT) but is now called Computing, to reflect the emphasis on computation, how digital systems work and how to put this knowledge to use through programming and coding - then how to use and apply the skills across all areas of learning.

 The key aims are to ensure that children:

 We are eager to ensure that our use of computers and tablets in school puts our children in a strong position for their future in a rapidly changing technology world.

 We have interactive whiteboards projectors in every classroom, and teachers regularly use these for many aspects of their teaching.
 They are also used by children as interactive tools for learning, as a range of good quality applications are available for class use.
 Across the school there is a good bank of laptops and tablets.
 The laptops have access to our core server and all technology has full internet through our whole school wireless network.
 Therefore the available technology allows flexible working in classrooms and around the whole school building.